 Common Database Mistakes and How to Avoid Them

 Databases are the backbone of modern applications, powering everything from e-commerce platforms to social media networks.
 However, even the most experienced developers and database administrators (DBAs) can fall into common traps that lead to performance bottlenecks, data loss, or security vulnerabilities.
-The good news?
-Most of these mistakes are avoidable with the right knowledge and practices.
+In this blog post, we’ll explore some of the most frequent database mistakes and provide actionable tips to help you avoid them.

 1. Neglecting Proper Indexing